jorbDehmel/jknit/README.md

 interpretted language can be added by specifying its "runner" command, and any compiled language can be added by building a trivial interpretted compile/run script.

+## Installation requirements

+These are actually just suggestions, but you will find that JKnit will have little function without them.

+1. Python
+2. Octave (MatLab alternative)
+3. Cargo (for Rust)
+4. Nodejs (for JavaScript)
+5. Clang (for C++, via LLVM)
+6. `gcc`, `g++`
+7. MikTex, TeXLive, `pandoc`

+All but the last of these items allow JKnit to compile and/or run their respective languages.
+The final one, however, is used to translate JKnit's output `.tex` and `.md` files into more useful formats like `.pdf`.

+## Linux Installation

+Simply run the command `make install` while in this directory.
+If you want to retain runtime `GDB` information in the binary, run `make install-debug` instead.
+Either way, run `make uninstall` to remove it.

 ## Example Workflows